eggolib/eggolib.github.io/docs/types/bientity_action_types/damage.md

 !!! note

-    If the `modifier` field is specified, the max health of the target entity will be used as the base value in the modifier.
+    If the `modifier` or `modifiers` field is specified, the max health of the entity will be used as the base value for the modifier(s).

 ### Fields